 Make sure you are not just playing around when you travel to other places.
 You have lots of benefits when traveling and writing, and seeing the sights is a huge part of it.
 But you need to make sure you get some work done first.

 Many writers prefer to answer emails and calls first thing in the morning, get a good dent in their project, and then have the afternoon free to go see the sights.
-If you are a late night kind of person, then make sure you leave a decent amount of time to work in the evening or late nights.
+If you are a late-night kind of person, then make sure you leave a decent amount of time to work in the evening or late at night.
 Whatever your preference, you need to have a balance of work and play.

 3. Be Cautious

 Imagine that a huge project that you just spent days working on is lost in cyberspace.
 It is gone, totally lost, forever.
 That is why you need to be extra careful when doing your writing and backing things up.
 Whether it be an extra copy on Microsoft and the majority on your Google Docs, who knows?
 But every half hour, maybe even every paragraph, you need to be backing up your work.

 You want to do everything you can to prevent a writer’s tragedy: losing a day’s worth of work because you accidentally clicked “Delete!”.